gwsystems/composite/README.md

 component exports an interface used to harness its functionality, and components are composed together to form an executable system.

-Please see composite.seas.gwu.edu for publications and more information.
+Please see http://composite.seas.gwu.edu for publications and more information.

 Research features of _Composite_
 --------------------------------

-See a summary of the research directions of _Composite_ at composite.seas.gwu.edu.
+See a summary of the research directions of _Composite_ at http://composite.seas.gwu.edu.

 Where to start -- a tour of the source code
 -------------------------------------------